 - Near your cat’s activity spots.
-That is, at least one post should be in every room where your cat spends a significant amount of time.
-More posts are preferred, especially in central family gathering rooms.
-If a cat naps frequently on a couch, she is very likely to scratch it, so you should place a post nearby.
-If a cat watches birds through a window, it’s very likely he will need a scratching post or pad nearby.
+We recommend at least one post or pad in every room where your cat spends a lot of time.
+More posts are preferred.
+Especially where you and your family gather together.
+If your cat naps frequently on a couch, she is very likely to scratch it.
+That’s a perfect place for you to place a post nearby.
+If your cat watches birds through a window, it’s very likely he will need a scratching post or pad nearby.

 - Near pathways.
-Wild cats leave scratch marks along their usual everyday paths and especially in places where they intersect with the paths of other cats.
-In a household, places like door frames, pieces of furniture, and corners along the way from a napping location to the feeding station and then to the litter box are commonly marked, so place a scratching post or a few along the way.
-Wall pads are great for this purpose.
+Wild cats leave scratch marks along their usual everyday paths.
+They especially do that in places where they cross the paths of other cats.
+Even if you don’t have other cats, marking is instinctive and marks can be left.
+In your house, places like door frames, furniture, and corners that are between a napping location and where you feed them are commonly marked.
+Place a scratching post or a few along the way.
+Wall pads are great for this purpose, since you can put them on a wall in hallways or on corners.

 - Next to the home entrance.
-Not all cats, but many, mark along the perimeter of their territory.
-In a home environment, this perimeter is often limited to the front door of the house.
-It may be a good idea to place a scratching post (or even a cat tree with a perch) near the entrance.
+For house cats, the only entrances in their territory are usually the front door, back door, and maybe some windows.
+It is a good idea to place a scratching post (or even a cat tree with a perch) near the entrances.
 This way, your cat will be able to leave scratch marks for visitors to see and climb on an elevated napping location to securely observe whoever comes in.

-These four points should give you a picture of where to place scratching posts the way your cat wants them.
-If you have some uncertainties, it’s always a good rule to introduce as many as you can and place them evenly throughout the whole house.
+These four points should give you a clear picture about where your cat wants scratching posts and pads.
+If you aren’t sure, it’s always a good rule to introduce as many as you can and place them evenly throughout the whole house.
+Then watch to see which ones are used, and if any are not.
+Move the unpopular ones and watch.

 What cat scratching posts you should choose